bluesnap/bluesnap-android-int/README.md

 * Once you get the activity result, there is nothing else for you to do beside check that it was successful; if successful, then the shopper details are already updated on BlueSnap servers.

 ## Pay with selected payment method flow:
 This is where you quickly complete the payment with the shopper’s chosen payment method.
 This flow can be run only for an existing shopper that HAS valid chosen payment details.
-If (in the previous step: Configure shopper’s payment method details flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow.
-In both cases, the result is the same as in the Checkout flow: The SDK result returns some (non secure) information, but mainly all you need to do now is let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed.
-In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.If (in the previous step: Choose Payment method flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow).
+If (in the previous step: Configure shopper flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow.
 In both cases, the result is the same as in the Checkout flow: The SDK result returns some (non secure) information, but mainly all you need to do now is let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed.
 In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.
 Steps required for this flow (more information on each below):
 * Generate a token for the transaction (for the existing shopper)
 * Initialize the SDK with the token